nyurik/sqlite-hashes/README.md

 Use this crate to add various hash functions to SQLite, including MD5, SHA1, SHA256, and SHA512.

-This crate uses [rusqlite](https://crates.io/crates/rusqlite) to add user-defined scalar functions and statically linking everything.
-Eventually it may also support dynamic extension loading (PRs welcome).
+This crate uses [rusqlite](https://crates.io/crates/rusqlite) to add user-defined scalar functions using static linking.
+Eventually this crate may also support dynamic extension loading (PRs welcome).

 ## Usage